flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Roadmap: A chart or record that tracks past game results, used to observe historical trends.
 * Drawing: In specific situations, either the Player or Banker will receive a third card to get closer to a total point value of 9.

-Question: What are the Tiger wagers?
-Answer: In Tiger Baccarat, the Tiger wager is a special bet typically representing the 'Player' side.
-When players choose to bet on 'Tiger' in a game of Baccarat, they're essentially supporting the Player side to win that round.

-Question: What is Tiger Baccarat?
-Answer: Tiger Baccarat is a set of up to 5 optional wagers that may be used on a Baccarat table in conjunction with any of the existing optional wagers.
-The 5 Tiger wagers are known as “Tiger”, “Big Tiger”, “Small Tiger”, “Tiger Tie” and “Tiger Pair”.
-Please note that the casino may limit the placement of any or all of the Tiger wagers to those players who also have a Baccarat wager on the Player’s Hand, Banker’s Hand or Tie and will display a sign at the table when this applies.

-Question: How to Play Tiger?
-Answer: To play Tiger, simply place a bet in the Tiger betting area of the layout.
-All bets must be placed before any cards are dealt, and if the banker wins with a score total of six, you win.
-The payout odds are dependent on how many cards the Banker has when the hand is complete.
-If the Banker has two cards, this is known as a “Two Card Tiger” and the payout odds are 12 to 1.
-If the Banker has three cards, this is known as a “Three Card Tiger” and the payout odds are 20 to 1.

-Question: How to Play Big Tiger?
-Q: What are the betting rules for Big Tiger bets?
-Answer: To play Big Tiger, simply place a bet in the Big Tiger betting area of the layout.
-All bets must be placed before any cards are dealt.
-If the banker wins with a score total of six and has exactly three cards, you win.
-The payout odds for winning with a score total of six and exactly three cards are 50 to 1.

-Question: How to Play Small Tiger?
-Q: What are the betting rules for Small Tiger bets?
-Answer: To play Small Tiger, simply place a bet in the Small Tiger betting area of the layout.
-All bets must be placed before any cards are dealt.
-If the banker wins with a score total of six and has exactly two cards, you win.
-The payout odds for winning with a score total of six and exactly two cards are 22 to 1.

-Question: How to Play Tiger Tie?
-Q: What are the betting rules for Tiger Tie bets?
-Answer: To play Tiger Tie, simply place a bet in the Tiger Tie betting area of the layout.
-All bets must be placed before any cards are dealt.
-If the result is a Tie with a total of six, you win.
-The payout odds for winning with a Tie and a total of six are 35 to 1.

-Question: How to Play Tiger Pair?
-Q: What are the betting rules for Tiger Pair bets?
-Answer: The Tiger Pair wager is similar to the Banker Pairs and Player pairs wagers, but they are combined into one bet.
-Simply place a bet in the Tiger Pair betting area of the layout.
-All bets must be placed before any cards are dealt.
-If either or both of the Player’s and Banker’s hands first two cards are a pair, you win.
-If only one of the hands has a pair on their first two cards, this is known as a “Single Tiger Pair” and the odds paid are 4 to 1.
-If both hands have a pair on their first two cards, this is known as a “Double Tiger Pair” and the odds are 20 to 1.
-If the pairs in both hands have a matching number or matching picture card, then this is known as a “Twin Tiger Pair” and the odds are 100 to 1.

-Question: What's the winning condition for the Tiger bet?
-Answer: The banker wins with a total score of six.

-Question: How do you place a Big Tiger bet on the Baccarat table?
-Answer: Place your bet in the Big Tiger betting area.

-Question: What are the odds for winning with a total score of six and exactly three cards on a Big Tiger bet?
-Answer: The odds are 50 to 1.

-Question: What is the winning condition for a Tiger Pair bet?
-Answer: Player's or Banker's first two cards need to be a pair.

-Question: What are the payout odds for a Tiger Tie bet?
-Answer: The odds are 35 to 1 for a Tie with a total of six.

-Question: How do you win a Small Tiger bet?
-Answer: Banker wins with a total score of six and exactly two cards.

-Question: What are the winning conditions and corresponding odds for a Tiger Pair bet?
-Answer: Odds are 4 to 1 for a Single Tiger Pair, 20 to 1 for a Double Tiger Pair, and 100 to 1 for a Twin Tiger Pair.

-Question: What are the payout odds for a Tiger Tie bet?
-Answer: The odds are 35 to 1 for a Tie with a total of six.

-Question: How do you place a Tiger bet?
-Answer: Place your bet in the Tiger betting area.

-Question: What are the two different winning conditions and their corresponding odds for a Tiger bet?
-Answer: Odds are 12 to 1 for a Two Card Tiger and 20 to 1 for a Three Card Tiger.

 Question: what is the payout if i bet on fortun six bet option in live baccarat. and result is banker win with 2 cards.
 Answer: The payout for the Fortune Six bet option in live baccarat, when the Banker wins with a two-card hand, is usually 20:1.

-Question: Explain Twin Tiger Pair
-Q: What is the Dragon Bonus in Baccarat?
-Answer: Dragon bonus is one of the side bet in Live Baccarat game that pays when the chosen hand has a natural win or when the chosen hand wins by at least 4 points difference (non-natural).
-The highest payout is 30 to 1 which is for non-natural that wins by 9 points difference.

 Question: What is a non-natural win in Baccarat?
 Answer: In Baccarat, a non-natural win refers to a winning hand that isn't a natural.
 A natural win occurs when the first two cards dealt to either the Player or the Banker total 8 or 9.
 If neither the Player nor the Banker achieves a natural win, the game proceeds, and additional cards might be drawn according to specific drawing rules.